 Once the court has weighed all these factors and any others it feels may be relevant the judge will decide whether or not to reduce bail.
 If the person is not considered a danger to the community, has ties in the area, has a clean record and can demonstrate that the requested bail would be burdensome a reduction may be granted.

 There are a lot of people who claim that bail bonds should be eliminated.
-To bolster their argument they point to the number of people of limited financial means in jail awaiting trial who are only there because they couldn’t afford bail.
-What these arguments almost never mention however, is that many of these people are repeat offenders and/or those who have jumped bail in the past.
-Which means the court is finished being lenient with them.
-Whereas they may have convinced the judge to reduce their bail the first time around, their plea will fall on deaf ears the 2nd, 3rd and 4th time.
+To bolster their argument, they point to the number of people of limited financial means in jail awaiting trial who are only there because they couldn’t afford bail.
+However, these arguments almost never mention that many of these people are repeat offenders and/or those who have jumped bail in the past.
+This means that the court is finished being lenient with them.
+Defendants who may have convinced the judge to reduce bail the first time around are unlikely to recieve the same treatment for a 2nd, 3rd or 4th offense.

 One thing a lot of people are unaware of is that the court can, if it decides it’s appropriate, actually increase the amount of bail.
 And in some cases the judge will deny bail altogether.
 For instance, Gary Ridgway, the infamous “Green River Killer” was denied bail after being arrested because he was deemed both a high flight risk and a clear danger to the community.
 While that’s an extreme example the fact is that it is not uncommon for the court to increase or deny bail in some circumstances.

 Those who see some wiggle room in the wording of the 8th Amendment are correct.
 It has long been established that judges have the right to set, increase, decrease or deny bail as they see fit.
 Therefore, if you have been arrested and feel that bail has been set too high, your attorney can petition the court to reduce or even eliminate bail and allow you to be released on your own recognizance.
-The important things to keep in mind are A) the more convictions you have the less likely you are to obtain a reduction, B) the nature of the crime you are accused of will also play a part in the decision and C) you will need to demonstrate financial hardship.
+It's important to keep these three things in mind:

 Tayler Made Bail Bonding is available 24 hours a day and 7 days a week.